CBID2/refract-docs/docs/concepts/optics.md

 ## Benefits of Optics

-- **Efficiency:** Optics make manipulating nested state (like user profiles) feel simple—no need to rewrite the whole state object.
+- **Efficiency:** Optics make manipulating nested state (like user profiles) simple, meaning that there's no need to rewrite the whole state object.
 - **Modularity:** Optics help you modularize access to deeply nested data, making code cleaner and more scalable.

 ---